Do you celebrate the Advent season? Try one of these Advent Bible studies with your family this year!

 - Service projects that reflect the light of Christ

-- Daily Activities (some super simple, some more involved) to connect Scriptural truths about Christ with hands-on learning, such as recipes, crafts and ornament making
+- Daily Activities (some super simple, some more involved) to connect Scriptural truths about Christ with hands-on learning, such as recipes, crafts, and Jesse Tree ornament making

 - Advent Calendar in the form of a pretty banner to display in your home

-In just 10 minutes per day, you can cut through the busyness, capture the joy of the Advent season and connect the truths of Jesus’ birth with our lives today, showing your kids that Scripture is always relevant, useful and life-changing.
+Even if you have as few as 10 minutes per day, you can cut through the busyness, capture the joy of the Advent season and connect the truths of Jesus’ birth with our lives today, showing your kids that Scripture is always relevant, useful, and life-changing.

-Find Comfort and Joy, at a limited time 50% off, in our online shop!
+Find Comfort and Joy in our online shop!

 Blessings to you this Advent season!

 Free Printable Advent Calendar Banner!